tmizuma/openapi-test-data-generator/README.md

-# API test data generator with OpenAI (otdgen)
+# otdgen: API Test Data Generator with OpenAI

-`otdgen` is an open-source tool that generates JavaScript/TypeScript format test data from an OpenAPI schema file in YAML format.
-It offers two choices for users:
+[otdgen](https://www.npmjs.com/package/otdgen) is an open-source tool that generates JavaScript/TypeScript test data from an OpenAPI schema file in YAML format.
+It provides two options for users:

-- Generate random test data from OpenAPI schema files in YAML format
-- Generate test data according to schema properties using [OpenAI](https://openai.com/) API
+Generate random test data from an OpenAPI schema file in YAML format Generate test data using OpenAI to generate text data for specific schema properties

 ### Reporting Bugs/Feature Requests